nirtamir2/talks/2025-06-25/src/slides.md

 </BrowserWrapper>

 <!--
-Of course, you don't have to model everything from primitives.
-You can import models created in Blender, Maya, or other 3D software.
-The standard format is GLTF - think of it as the JPEG of 3D.
-The gltfjsx tool converts GLTF files into React components automatically.
+After we download the models we can use the gltfjsx tool converts GLTF files into React components automatically.
 It parses the model and generates code with all the meshes, materials, and hierarchies.
-Visit gltf.pmnd.rs to try it yourself - drag any GLTF file and get React code instantly.

-להציג מודל נעל
+We can copy the code and create react components for out models.
 -->

 ---